 I like to take the chocolate chip cookie Quest bar, toast it in the oven at 350 degrees Fahrenheit for 3-5 minutes, then break it into three chunks.
 I flatten them with a fork and viola, they’re just like chocolate chip cookies!
 Ok, well, almost.

-My favorite way to eat it is with a tsp or two of melted coconut oil, a sprinkle of nutritional yeast and a little cayenne pepper.
+If you make your own, try mixing it up with a little melted coconut oil, a sprinkle of nutritional yeast and a little cayenne pepper.
 Yum!

 Macros (per 3 cups popped + 2 tsp coconut oil):

-Also, adding a few squares of dark chocolate as a side to any of the above (I like 85% cocoa level and above) is always a good idea!
+Also, adding a few squares of high quality dark chocolate as a side to any of the above is always a good idea!